TASmanianDevilBIM/TASmanianDevil/README.md

 Licence
 ========================================
-TASmanianDevil: A Plugin for Thermal Analysis (GPL) started by Michal Dengusiak and Jakub Ziolkowski
+TASmanianDevil: A Dynamo Plugin for Thermal Analysis (GPL) started by Michal Dengusiak and Jakub Ziolkowski

 Copyright (c) 2016, Michal Dengusiak